TechplexEngineer/bionic-parts/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target
+> environment.

+## Notes

+- Great article on cloudflare D1 and Drizzle integration: https://sat0shi.dev/posts/drizzle-migration/